mdrubin/rst2xaml/README.txt

 Current status
 --------------

-The docutils writer for FlowDocument XAML can currently handle the following markup features:
+The docutils writer for both FlowDocument and Silverlight XAML can currently handle the following markup features:

  * title and headings
  * paragraphs
  * bold
  * italics
- * superscript
  * literal blocks
  * inline literals
  * line blocks